 12. Stay connected.

-Especially in times of self-quarantine, it’s important to stay connected with friends and family.
+It’s important to stay connected with friends and family.
 Schedule time for FaceTimes, Zoom chats, and phone calls.
-If you live alone, planning these for mealtimes is an even better way to keep the sense of connection alive while isolating.
+If you live alone, planning these for mealtimes is an even better way to keep the sense of connection alive.

 13. Set an evening intention.